superpaul/style-guide/sunstarcebunewsstyle.md

 **Capitalization**

-1) Capitalize proper nouns and official titles which precede names in text.
+**1) Capitalize proper nouns and official titles which precede names in text.**

 In headlines, capitalize only the first letter of the first word, aside from the proper nouns.

-2) Use lowercase for the names of legislative committees; the Senate blue ribbon *committee*, the House *committee* on justice and human rights.
+**2) Use lowercase for the names of legislative committees: the Senate blue ribbon *committee*, the House *committee* on justice and human rights.**

-3) Lower case city, province and government when used as generic terms, but capitalize them when referring to a specific unit.
+**3) Lower case city, province and government when used as generic terms, but capitalize them when referring to a specific unit.**

 Cebu *city* residents cannot vote for officials of the *Province*, but are of course included in elections for *National Government* positions.

 The *government* cannot prohibit the entry of persons with HIV.

-4) Capitalize proper nouns referring to the divinity and religious groups or sects, except in generic references.
+**4) Capitalize proper nouns referring to the divinity and religious groups or sects, except in generic references.**

 **So**: God, Allah, Yahweh, Muslims, Roman Catholics

 **But**: a Greek god, pagan goddesses

-5) Use lower case when referring to everyday rites or ceremonies such as the mass, last rites, baptism.
+**5) Use lower case when referring to everyday rites or ceremonies such as the mass, last rites, baptism.**

 But capitalize religious holidays such as Christmas, Lent, Holy Week, Easter, Ramadan.

-6) The word following a colon is capitalized in headlines.
-In text, the word following a colon is capitalized only if it belongs to a complete sentence.
+**6) The word following a colon is capitalized in headlines.
+In text, the word following a colon is capitalized only if it belongs to a complete sentence.**

 **Right**: She had many skills: dancing, singing, painting.